Towards Unsupervised Domain Adaptation via Domain-Transformer: Introduction

 \section{Introduction}

-\IEEEPARstart{I}t is well-known that deep learning methods have achieved remarkable progress on various computer vision and pattern recognition tasks, and the progress is highly dependent on large-scale labeled datasets and the identical distribution assumption.
+Deep learning methods have achieved remarkable progress on various computer vision tasks, such as image classification~\citep{DR_CNN}, image segmentation~\citep{Long_2015_CVPR}, and object recognition~\citep{he2016deep}.
+It is worth noting that deep learning methods are highly dependent on large-scale labeled datasets and identical distribution assumption~\citep{long2019transferable}.
 However, data collected from the real-world scenarios are usually unlabeled, and manual annotation is always expensive and time-consuming.
-Moreover, there exists a large distribution gap since the training set and the test set may be collected with different visual conditions, such as sensors, backgrounds and views.
+Moreover, there exists a domain shift since the training set and the test set may be collected with different visual conditions, such as sensors, backgrounds and views~\citep{pan2010domain,courty2016optimal}.
 To deal with the shortage of labeled data, a natural idea is transferring the knowledge from a label-rich domain (i.e., source domain) to a label-scarce domain (i.e., target domain).
-This is usually called Unsupervised Domain Adaptation (UDA) problem~\cite{pan2009survey,courty2016optimal,long2019transferable,yang2020heterogeneous,luo2020unsupervised}.
+This is usually called Unsupervised Domain Adaptation (UDA) problem~\citep{pan2009survey,long2019transferable,yang2022heterogeneous}.